Senior Leadership Team (SLT)

 Yau Boon Han

-Art Teacher
+Art & Design Teacher

 Yau Boon Han is a passionate Digital Artist that loves to explore digital and traditional mediums.
 He completed his diploma in Multimedia Design at Limkokwing University College(2011), and his bachelor of Digital Media Design at Swinburne University, Melbourne(2012).
 He is the grand prize winner for Nandos art initiative,2016.
 Having his solo exhibition in Gallery Prima Kuala Lumpur sponsored by Nandos in the year 2019.
 In the same year, he was also one of the Visual Art Project 4 finalists (2019), and had a group exhibition at Rumah Tangsi Kuala Lumpur with other finalists.
 He had experience working under an animation company for one year and working as a freelance digital illustrator for two years before joining the education line.
-Yau experienced two years of teaching IGCSE art and design before joining Epsom International School.
+Yau experienced two years of teaching IGCSE art and design before joining Epsom College

 Guthrie Miller